phannhat17/2D-bin-packing-problem/README.md

 # Multiple-type, two-dimensional finite bin packing problem
 This is a mini-project for topic 3 in Fundamentals of Optimization course of SoICT - HUST
-## Problem
-`K` trucks `1, 2, ..., K` are available for transporting `N` packages `1, 2, ..., N`.
-Each truck `k` has the container size of `Wk x Hk`.
-The dimensions of each package `i` are `wi x hi`.
-Packages that are placed in the same container must not overlap.
-Assume that the number K can be large, leading to a great number of trucks that are not being used. `Ck` represents the cost of using truck `k`.
-Find a solution that loads all the packages into those given trucks such that **the total cost of trucks used is minimal**.

-*Throughout our mini-project, some concepts are also being used instead of trucks (bins, cars) and packages (items)*

-The input data format and how we generated them can be found [here](./input_data/README.md)

-Usage can be found [here](./USAGE.md)

 ## Our team
 | Name            | Studenn ID | Mail                          |